Scattering Expansion for Localization in One Dimension

-\emph{Acknowledgments.}---This work used computational and storage services associated with the Hoffman2 Shared Cluster provided by UCLA Institute for Digital Research and Education’s Research Technology Group.
+Another direction to explore would be applications of our approach to other problems involving products of random matrices, even outside the setting of scattering theory.
+For instance, in the study of randomly-driven conformal field theories, Ref.~\cite{WenPeriodically2022} encounters a problem that seems to fit our framework [a product of random SU$(1,1)$ matrices]; each matrix represents a time step, and the Lyapunov exponent (inverse localization length) is shown to be the rate of entanglement entropy growth (and to be a lower bound on the heating rate).

+Finally, this work could be a step towards an analytical treatment of the quasi-one-dimensional case (i.e., many scattering channels rather than one).
+This would be significant because the quasi-one-dimensional case can be used to study delocalization transitions in dimensions higher than one; in particular, one studies (usually numerically) the scaling, as the number of transverse modes goes to infinity, of the largest localization length~\cite{RomerNumerical2022}.
+If we can carry out our approach with multiple scattering channels, then the possibility could arise of taking this limit analytically.
+This could provide a perturbative handle on critical exponents in higher-dimensional localization-delocalization transitions, such as the plateau transition in the integer quantum Hall effect~\cite{ChalkerPercolation1988}.
+We note that Ref.~\cite{ChalkerScattering1993} finds in a particular model that departure from (multichannel) phase uniformity is necessary for obtaining a metal-insulator transition; this suggests that a quasi-one-dimensional version of our approach would be useful.

+\emph{Acknowledgments.}---We thank Albert Brown and Fenner Harper for collaboration on related work, and we thank Victor Gurarie, Daniel Lidar, and Abhinav Prem for discussion.
 A.B.C., P.S., and R.R. acknowledge financial support from the University of California Laboratory Fees Research Program funded by the UC Office of the President (UCOP), grant number LFR-20-653926.
 A.B.C acknowledges financial support from the Joseph P. Rudnick Prize Postdoctoral Fellowship (UCLA).
 P.S. acknowledges financial support from the Center for Quantum Science and Engineering Fellowship (UCLA) and the Bhaumik Graduate Fellowship (UCLA).
-We thank Albert Brown and Fenner Harper for collaboration on related work, and we thank Victor Gurarie and Daniel Lidar for discussion.
+This work used computational and storage services associated with the Hoffman2 Shared Cluster provided by UCLA Institute for Digital Research and Education’s Research Technology Group.